 The bright, fresh little space is done out in a traditional blue-and-white tiles, wooden benches combo with touches of neon and funky lettering, the good-looking staff in hipster plaid or Breton stripes.
 It’s a chippy done by Instagram.
 Happily, the food offering hits the spot perfectly, so the ironic little touches – calling the soft drinks ‘English pop’, the cutesy explanations of pickled onions and battered sausages for the Frenchies, the glass jars of sweets – don’t grate too badly.
 The spanking fresh catch – Pollock, Hake, fish nuggets or a special – comes hot, light and crunchily battered, on a pile of chunky chips with a healthy dollop of quality minted mushy peas.
 Add in a soft drink, and the lunch menu is €14 for a serving that’s enough to make a Brit homesick.

 Service is swift and cheerful, and on our visit the clientele included some fascinated French tots getting a new culinary education.
 The Sunken Chip seems all set for success, which is a jolly good thing.

-The Sunken Chip 39 rue des Vinaigriers
+39 rue des Vinaigriers